outerbounds/metaflow-torchrun/examples/hello/README.md

 The following two files showcase how to get started with `@torchrun` with `@kubernetes` on Metaflow.

-1. `hi-torchrun.py` contains a basic code snippet for each process to print heir rank and world size.
+1. `hi-torchrun.py` contains a basic code snippet for each process to print their rank and world size.

 2. `flow.py` uses the above script via `current.torch.run(entrypoint="hi-torchrun.py")`.